BoltzExchange/boltz-backend/docs/claiming-swaps.md

 ## Refunds

-Refunds differs depending on the swap type.
+Refunds differ depending on the swap type.
 Refunds for failed Submarine and Chain Swaps require users to have a refund or rescue key and actively broadcast a refund transaction.
 Failed Reverse Swaps do not need active refunding; funds bounce back to the user via the Lightning Network automatically when the swap